Our judges for Write a Book in a Day 2022

 Primary Division Judge

 Maddy Proud is a professional netballer currently playing for the NSW Swifts in the Suncorp Super Netball Competition.
 She is the current co-captain of the club which won the 2021 and 2019 Super Netball Championship.
 Maddy has played professionally since the age of 16, starting her career at the Adelaide Thunderbirds after becoming the youngest player to ever be contracted to a professional netball team.
 Maddy was the captain of the Australian 21 & Under team from 2012-2013 during which time she led the team to a silver medal at the World Youth Netball Championships in Glasgow, Scotland, in 2013.
-She is a current member of the Australian Diamonds Squad.

 Maddy’s first children’s novel, Grace on the Court, was published in January 2018.
 The story follows 13-year old Grace Parker as she figures out how to handle the 3 B’s: boys, boy bands and ball sports.
 She has completed a Masters of Creative Writing at Macquarie University.

 Primary Division Judge